 Apple trees are fun and easy to grow, but since most commercially grown apples come from grafted trees, planting one from seeds will probably not produce the fruit you want.
 Collect apple seeds from any variety of organically grown apples.
 Rinse the seeds and dry them with paper towels.
-Place the seeds inside moist paper towels, in a sealed container, and refrigerate for 60-70 days.
-Remove the seeds and plant them in containers filled with loose potting soil.
+Place the seeds inside moist paper towels in a sealed container and refrigerate for 60-70 days.
+Remove the seeds and plant them in containers filled

-Stone Fruits (including peaches, plums, apricots, nectarines and cherries)
+Stone Fruits (including peach, plum, apricot, nectarine and cherries)

-Soak the stone for 5 minutes, then gently wash off all remaining fruit.
-Place the stone on a paper towel and let it dry for 3-5 days.
-Use a nutcracker to carefully crack the stone to extract the almond-shaped seed.
-(This step is not necessary for cherries.)
-Place the seeds in a sealed container and put it in the refrigerator for 10 weeks.
-Remove the seeds and plant them in containers filled with loose potting soil.
+Soak the stone for 5 minutes, then gently scrub off all remaining fruit.
+Place the stone onto paper towels and let it dry for 3-5 days.
+Use a nutcracker to carefully crack the stone so you can extract the almond-shaped seed from within.
+(This step not necessary for cherries.)
+Place the seeds in a sealed container and put in the refrigerator for 10 weeks.
+Remove the seeds and plant in containers filled with loose potting soil.